intmus/inttheory19-20/_10-intro-part-writing/c1-basic-part-writing.md

        - P8s must come from doubled voices moving to doubled voices
     - If there are two consecutive P5s or P8s, those are parallel 5ths or 8ves.

-**Practice these steps on the following two examples, even though it is farily easy to find the parallelisms in these two examples visually.**
+**Practice these steps on the following two examples, even though it is fairly easy to find the parallel motion in these two examples visually.**

 {% capture ex2 %}X:2
 T:Parallel perfect octaves (PP8)